 Fold these paper stars into Fourth of July decorating with these step by step instructions from ‘Lia Griffith‘.
 If you ever folded a paper airplane, you can make these!

 Use some old fashioned Fourth of July decorating ideas!
 Try this DIY bunting with fabric and yarn from ‘BHG‘!

 Pick up some red, white and blue bandannas and wrap them around your existing throw pillows, then knot in the back.
 You can use this indoors, or on the porch or deck.
-Good Housekeeping has even more ideas for your Fourth of July decorating!
+Good Housekeeping has even more ideas for your Fourth of July decorating.

 Use red, white and blue ribbon from the dollar shop to tie up your napkins, wrap around your door wreath or create streamers of ribbon from the back of each chair.
 These are the kinds of Fourth of July decorating ideas that you can do in five minutes before your guests arrive!
 Did we mention, ribbon is really cheap?
 Photo by ‘Good Housekeeping‘.

 Print out American flags from the internet, and use them to cover the inside of a window.
 Be sure to face the flags to the outside, and fit them up edge to edge.
 The result is a patchwork of different styles of American flags shown from your front windows which is quite eye catching.
 One place to print out free flags online is Free Printable Flags.

 Try this easy 4th of July decorating idea!
 Wrap dollar store American flags around water bottles.
 From ‘BHG‘.